-The ‘General Data Protection Regulation’ (GDPR) is a piece of European data protection legislation designed to replace and strengthen the ‘1995 EU Data Protection Directive’ as well as unify these standards across the European Union.
+The ‘General Data Protection Regulation’ (GDPR) is a piece of European data protection legislation designed to replace and strengthen the ‘1995 EU Data Protection Directive’ and unify these standards across the European Union.

 The regulation aims to give consumers greater control over their personal data.
-The GDPR is set to become law on 25th May, 2018 and applies to any company who stores or processes the personal data of an EU citizen.
+The GDPR is set to become law on 25th May 2018 and applies to any company that stores or processes the personal data of an EU citizen.

 How this affects you?

-When you use our service, we store your personal data on our servers.
+We store your personal data on our servers when you use our service.
 Doing so allows us to operate our website, issue you documentation for your journey and ensure your travel runs smoothly.
-This classes us, The Taxi Firm Ltd, as a ‘data controller’ and a ‘data processor’, you as a customer or passenger of Taxi Firm Ltd are a ‘data subject’, although you may also be acting as a ‘data controller’ especially if you are booking on behalf of someone else.
-As a data controller, you may need to take steps yourself in order to comply with GDPR requirements.
+This classes us, The Taxi Firm Ltd, as a ‘data controller’ and a ‘data processor’, as a customer or passenger of Taxi Firm Ltd, are a ‘data subject’.
+However, you may also be acting as a ‘data controller’, especially if you are booking on behalf of someone else.
+As a data controller, you may need to take steps to comply with GDPR requirements.

-As a data controller, you should ensure you’re compliant with the GDPR.
+As a data controller, you should ensure you comply with the GDPR.
 We recommend you contact a legal professional to find out how the GDPR legislation will affect your organisation.
 The ICO recommends taking these 12 steps.

-Awareness: You should make sure that decision makers and key people in your organisation are aware that the law is changing to the GDPR.
+Awareness: You should ensure that decision-makers and key people in your organisation know that the law is changing to the GDPR.
 They need to appreciate the impact this is likely to have.

-Information you hold: You should document what personal data you hold, where it came from and who you share it with.
+Information you hold: You should document your personal data, where it came from, and who you share it with.
 You may need to organise an information audit.